HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Software development life cycle/SoftwareDevelopmentLifeCycle.md

  - Usability
  - Maintainability

-By effectively managing non-functional requirements, software development teams can ensure that the final product not only meets its intended functionality but also delivers a high-quality user experience, is reliable, secure, and meets other important quality attributes.
+By effectively managing non-functional requirements, software development teams can ensure that the final product not only meets its intended functionality but also delivers a high-quality user experience, is reliable, secure, and meets other important quality attributes.<br/>

+#### `Transition Requirements`
+Transition requirements specify the conditions and processes necessary to successfully migrate from an existing system or process to a new one.
+They play a crucial role in ensuring a smooth and efficient transition, minimizing disruptions and risks.<br/>
+By effectively managing transition requirements, organizations can minimize disruptions and ensure a successful transition to new systems.
+This can lead to improved efficiency, reduced costs, and enhanced business outcomes.<br/>